 I was baking a cake in the basement kitchen of my boyfriend’s fraternity house.
 It was a large building with white columns, built on a rock foundation.
 The kitchen itself was very small.
 There was a gas oven, some shelves and a single window above a sink.
 I bent over and started to open the oven door to slide in the cake and when I did, there was a terrible explosion that rocked the entire building.
 The window above the sink blew out, sending shards of glass everywhere.
 All the men came running downstairs to find out what had happened.
-The panicked look on their faces said it all.
-They didn’t expect to find me alive.
+Those who knew I was downstairs baking had a panicked look on their faces: Would they find me alive?

 Now here’s the strange part: One minute I was in front of a gas oven, bending over.
 A split second later, I was about twenty feet away, standing upright.
 I knew I hadn’t been blown there.
 How had I been transported out of the kitchen?